 Development of a GFOI Space Data Access Guide outlining practical steps that countries should take to access space data.
 The Guide should directly reference the advice provided by the MGD, and provide a concise and explicit data access information including product details, and data access contact information.
 [Completed 2016]

 Develop at least two GFOI ‘end-to-end’ country engagement pilots involving all GFOI components.
 Two countries at the appropriate policy stage and with relevant funding should be identified, one technically advanced and one less so.
-[2016]
+[In progress 2016-2017]

 Space data support and services provided to all priority countries